PNC's Profit Rises on Growth in Commercial Lending -- Update

 Mr. Demchak also said he expects interest rates to drift higher as the Fed unwinds its balance sheet, but it was too early to guess any of the details.

 The Federal Reserve has raised short-term rates four times since late 2015, which has already benefited PNC.
-Net interest income and its net interest margin, a measure of profitability, were up both over the quarter and the year.
+Net interest income and inet interest margin, a measure of profitability, were up both over the quarter and the year.

 Allison Prang contributed to this article.